Inhoudsopgave

 By default, exception messages are not displayed.
 This behaviour may

-be overridden by calling renderExceptions()
+be overridden by calling renderExceptions(), or enabling

 the front controller to throwExceptions(), as shown above: